- Partitioned access: Users, templates, and activity are scoped to a single workspace.

 Core endpoints (see the API reference for full details):- POST

-— create a workspace - GET
+/workspaces— create a workspace - GET

-— retrieve workspace details - PUT
+/workspaces/{workspace_id}— retrieve workspace details - PUT

-— update workspace - GET
+/workspaces/{workspace_id}— update workspace - GET

-— list workspaces (pagination)
+/workspaces— list workspaces (pagination) - GET

 Create a workspace

-Endpoint: POST/workspacess
+Endpoint: POST/workspaces

 Required body: { "name": "string" }